Pelham Olympians

 Pelham turned out en masse to cheer on Kate in her Olympic finals in Tokyo on July 27, 2021.

 * Life-long Pelhamite Harry Babcock likely would have gone to high school in Pelham but couldn't: Pelham didn't offer classes beyond eighth grade when he was entering high school in 1904!
+Life-long Pelhamite Michael Page attended Pelham Memorial High School, but his parents moved up-county in his senior year just a few months before his graduation.

 Photo Courtesy of the Douglass Family